acetous/NeatBlog/README.md

 # &lt;NeatBlog&gt;

 is a simple but flexible blogging software.<br />
 It aims for making fast blogging possible without the overhead of WYSIWYG editors and post-management tasks.
-Just write what you want to write and publish it!
+Just write what you want and publish it!

 ## Features